mgrigoryan369/internship-opportunity/notes/learning-progress.md

 - **Learn HTML Course** on Codecademy
 - **Learn CSS Course** on Codecademy
+- **Build a Website with HTML, CSS, and GitHub Pages** on Codecademy
 - **Using Gravity Forms in WordPress** on LinkedIn Learning
+- **WordPress: Custom Post Types & Taxonomies** on LinkedIn Learning

 ## 📂 Repository Updates